carywreams/portfolio/docs/ratholes/uil/README.md

 | 2:Fort Worth ISD | FW Young Mens Leadership Acad | 6A | x | 11 Man |354|2018
 |

 And so I tried to find out if that was legitimate or some kind of typo.
-Still searching.
+It's not.
+Apparently this is a school that falls under a Texas UIL requirement that forces it to play in the same classification as the largest school in its governing school district.
+Since that's the Ft Worth ISD, ...
+6A it is.

 ## Distribution of Football-Playing Schools